New · first edition 2026Legal PhD Programme · FLA UW

 A fee-based preparatory programme for candidates intending to prepare a doctoral dissertation in the extramural mode — addressed to professionally active candidates, in particular practising lawyers.

 The Programme is not a doctoral school and does not replace the proceedings for the award of the doctoral degree.
-Its completion confirms qualifications at level 8 of the Polish Qualifications Framework — corresponding to advanced research competences and the autonomous conduct of academic work.
+Its completion means the acquisition of qualifications at level 8 of the Polish Qualifications Framework — corresponding to advanced research competences and the autonomous conduct of academic work.

 Who is the Programme for?